corda/corda/docs/source/tutorial-cordapp.rst

 * Set up your machine by following the :doc:`quickstart guide <getting-set-up>`

-* Clone the example CorDapp from the `cordapp-tutorial repository <https://github.com/corda/cordapp-tutorial>`_ using the following command: ``git clone https://github.com/corda/cordapp-tutorial``
+* Clone the example CorDapp from the `cordapp-example repository <https://github.com/corda/cordapp-example>`_ using the following command: ``git clone https://github.com/corda/cordapp-example``

-* Change directories to the freshly cloned repo: ``cd cordapp-tutorial``
+* Change directories to the freshly cloned repo: ``cd cordapp-example``

 * We want to work off the latest Milestone release